wundergraph/cosmo/terraform-provider/docs/resources/federated_graph.md

 ### Required

-- `service_url` (String) The URL of the service that routes requests to the federated graph.
-Defaults to 'https://default-service-url.com' if not provided.
+- `routing_url` (String) The URL of the service that routes requests to the federated graph.

 ### Optional